grahamstephens/Stephens_FeatureCode/README.md

 This is found in src/ServerApplication.
 The socket server was not my contribution, that lied under Samyak and anonymous chat.
 I included it here for the queuing system.
 It is bare bones and tangential to my main epic, but I included it here since it was a feature that I discussed in the presentation.
 Currently, it simply adds the first available listener/venter.
 Which will probably be sufficient for real life purposes.
 There is a back-end prototype for dynamic queuing, but I didn't include it here since it's functionality hadn't been properly coordinated with the front-end team and data field delivery from their end.
 Even though this repo is in a vacuum and unrelated to the front-end code, I didn't want to include a feature that hadn't been properly stress-tested and coordinated with the other repos.

+## Error handling

+Forgot to add this until I reread the spec.
+Originally had it categorized as "somewhat unrelated" in my head.
+I've attached my API responses and other ways that the back-end responds to abnormalities.
+Not sure if that's exactly what you're looking for in error-handling.
+Let me know!
+I'm sure that I've got proper error-handling tucked somewhere in the back-end labrynthe if this doesn't cut it.

 ## Tests

 These are also present in the tests submission, but I also included them here for context.